IEntin/ClientServer/README.md

 This server can work with multiple mixed tcp and fifo clients.

-TCP communication layer is using boost Asio library.
+Tcp communication layer is using boost Asio library.
 Every connection is running in its own thread\
 (io_context per connection).
-Connections can be extremely short-lived, e.g. it might service one submillisecond request or in another extreme it can last for the life time of the server.
+Connections can be extremely short-lived, e.g. it might service one\
+submillisecond request or in another extreme it can run for the life time of the server.
 With this\
-architecture it is important to avoid creating new threads by using thread pools.
+architecture it is important to avoid creating new threads and use thread pools.

-This server is using thread pools for both tcp and fifo connections.
-One of those is a generic thread pool.
+This server is using thread pools for both tcp and fifo connections, see ThreadPool class for a\
+generic thread pool.

-Fifo provides better performance and arguably stronger security than tcp.\
+In some cases fifo has better performance and possibly stronger security than tcp.
+Due to protocol\
-If fifo is not an option tcp client can connect to the server without stopping it.\
-Due to protocol and predictable sequence of reads and writes, it is possible to make pipes bidirectional.\
+with predictable sequence of reads and writes, it is possible to make pipes bidirectional.
+This\
-This situation is unlike e.g. chat application or similar when unidirectional fifo is normally used.\
+situation is unlike e.g. chat application or similar when unidirectional fifo is normally used.\
-After write we close write file descriptor and open read fd for the same end of the pipe, and so on.\
+After every write the code closes write file descriptor and opens read fd for the same end of the\
-This significantly simplified the setup - one fifo per client.
-See below fragments of configuration\
+pipe, and so on.
+This significantly simplifies the setup - one fifo per client.
+See below fragments\
-in ProgramOptions.json for the server and clients.
-Testing showed that performance impact of fd reopening\
+of configuration in ProgramOptions.json for the server and clients.
+Testing showed that performance\
-is small for large batches when reopening is relatively rare.
+impact of fd reopening is small for large batches.

+If fifo is not an option the client can switch to the tcp mode and reconnect to the server without\
+stopping the server.

 Lockless.
-Processing batches of requests without locking.
-To address possible questions, queues of tasks\
+Processing batches of requests is lockless.
+Queues of tasks and connections are\
-and connections are still using locks, but this type of locking is relatively rare for large tasks and\
+still using locks, but this type of locking is relatively rare for large tasks and does not\
-does not affect the performance.
+affect overall performance.

 Memory Pooling.
-Business code and compression/decompression are not allocating.
+Business code and compression/decompression are not allocating after startup.

 Builtin optional LZ4 compression.

 Business logic, compression, task multithreading, and communication layers are completely decoupled.

 Business logic here is an example of financial calculations I once worked on.
 This logic finds keywords in the request from another document and performs financial calculations based on the results of this search.
 There are 10000 requests in a batch, each of these requests is compared with 1000 entries from another document containing keywords, money amounts and other information.
 The easiest way to understand this logic is to look at the responses with diagnostics turned on.
 The single feature of this code referreded in other parts of the application is a signature of the method taking request string_view as a parameter and returning the response string.
 Different logic from a different field, not necessarily finance, can be plugged in.

 In order to measure performance of the system the same batch was repeated in an infinite loop.
 I was mostly interested in the server performance, so requests from the client were compressed once (optional, "PrepareBatchOnce" in ProgramOptions.json on the client side) and then repeatedly sent to the server.
 The server was processing these batches from scratch in each iteration.
 With one client processing of one batch takes 26 to 30 milliseconds on a rather weak laptop, the client command being './client > output.txt' or even './client > /dev/null'.
 Printing to the terminal doubles the latency.